oschwengers/bakta/README.md

 ### Coding sequences

 The structural prediction is conducted via Pyrodigal and complemented by a custom detection of sORF < 30 aa.
+In addition, superseding regions of pre-predicted CDS can be provided via `--regions`.

 To rapidly identify known protein sequences with exact sequence matches and to conduct a comprehensive annotations, Bakta utilizes a compact read-only SQLite database comprising protein sequence digests and pre-assigned annotations for millions of known protein sequences and clusters.